HuskyNinja-953/ActiveShooters/README.md

 Download the project from Releases, open it in Visual Studio.
 Build the project to get the .dll file.
 Place the .dll file in your callout folder at 'fivepd\callouts\' .
 #### Option 2: Download the callout at GPM

-## Continued Development
+## Updates
-I plan to update this callout as I learn more about creating a well crafted callout.
+I plan to keep this callout updated as new versions of FivePD are released.